Weakly Supervised Disentangled Generative Causal Representation Learning: Introduction

-We summarize our main contributions as follows: \begin{itemize} \item We formally identify a problem with previous disentangled representation learning methods using the independent prior assumption, and prove that they fail to disentangle when the underlying factors of interests are causally correlated. \item We propose a new disentangled learning method, DEAR, which integrates an SCM prior into a bidirectional generative model, trained with a suitable GAN loss. \item We provide theoretical justification on the identifiability of the proposed formulation. \item Extensive experiments are conducted on both synthesized and real data to demonstrate the effectiveness of DEAR in causal controllable generation, and the benefits of the learned representations for downstream tasks in terms of sample efficiency and distributional robustness. \end{itemize}
+We summarize our main contributions as follows: \begin{itemize} \item We formally identify a problem with previous disentangled representation learning methods using the independent prior assumption, and prove that they fail to disentangle when the underlying factors of interests are causally related, \rrr{even under supervision of the latents}. \item We propose a new disentangled learning method, DEAR, which integrates an SCM prior into a bidirectional generative model, trained with a suitable GAN algorithm. \item We provide theoretical justification on the identifiability\footnote{\rrr{Note that the identifiability in this work differs from that in \citet{khemakhem2020variational} in terms of goals and assumptions.
+See more discussions in the related work and below Proposition~\ref{thm:identify}.}} of the proposed formulation and the asymptotic convergence of our algorithm. \item Extensive experiments are conducted on both synthesized and real data to demonstrate the effectiveness of DEAR in causal controllable generation, and the benefits of the learned representations for downstream tasks in terms of sample efficiency and distributional robustness. \end{itemize}

+\textbf{Notation} \ \ Throughout the paper, all distributions are assumed to be absolutely continuous with respect to Lebesgue measure unless indicated otherwise.
+For a vector $x$, let $[x]_i$ denote the $i$-th component of $x$.
+For a scalar function $h(x,y)$, let $\nabla_x h(x,y)$ denote its gradient with respect to $x$ and $\nabla^2_x h(x,y)$ denote its Hessian matrix with respect to $x$.
+For a vector function $g(x,y)$, let $\nabla_x g(x,y)$ denote its Jacobian matrix with respect to $x$.
+Without ambiguity, $\nabla_x$ is denoted by $\nabla$ for simplicity.
+Notation $\|\cdot\|$ stands for the Euclidean norm. \begin{definition}[Smoothness] Consider a function $h(x):\bbR^{d}\to\bbR$. $h(x)$ is $\ell_0$-smooth with respect to $x$ if $h(x)$ is differentiable and its gradient is $\ell_0$-Lipschitz continuous, i.e., we have